harrysbaraini/laravel-docker/readme.md

 # Laravel commands for Docker Handling

-This package enables some Artisan commands to you can start, stop and build Docker containers based on a docker-compose.yml file.
+This package adds some commands to Laravel Artisan, so you can start, stop and build Docker containers based on a docker-compose.yml file.

 > #### CAUTION!